 Material Agreements Key Terms Management Agreement Agency Agreement Is the agreement with a related party?
 Yes Yes Related party Advanced Alternative Lending Advanced Capital Corp.
-Assets, property or interest acquired, disposed of, leased, under option, etc. None None Service provided See "Responsibilities of the Manager" Solicit and market securities on behalf of the Corporation" Purchase price and payment terms See "Compensation of the Manager and the Agent" Principal amount of any debenture or loan, the repayment terms, security, due date and interest rate N/A - \$0 N/A - \$0 Date of the agreement March 17, 2014 March 17, 2014 Amount of any finder's fee or commission paid or payable in connection with the agreement N/A - \$0 Management and Agent fees are calculated based on Assets Under Manage which includes funds raised through preferred share issuance.
-See "Compensation of the Manager and the Agent" Material outstanding obligations under the agreement N/A - None.
+Assets, property or interest acquired, disposed of, leased, under option, etc. None None Service provided See "Responsibilities of the Manager" Solicit and market securities on behalf of the Corporation" Purchase price and payment terms See "Compensation of the Manager and the Agent" Principal amount of any debenture or loan, the repayment terms, security, due date and interest rate N/A - \$0 N/A - \$0 Date of the agreement March 17, 2014 March 17, 2014 Amount of any finder's fee or commission paid or payable in connection with the agreement N/A - Management and Agent fees are calculate which includes funds raised throug "Compensation of the Ma d based on Assets Under Management preferred share issuance.
+See Material outstanding obligations under the agreement N/A - None.
 N/A - None.
 For any transaction involving the purchase of assets by or sale of assets to the issuer from a related party, the cost of the assets to the related party, and the cost of the assets to the issuer N/A - \$0 N/A - \$0